3 Steps to Fix That iPhone Won’t Backup to iTunes

 If you would like to check your backup on computer, you just need to click the eye icon or pin icon to view via FoneTool or locate the backup on computer.

 If your iPhone won’t backup to iTunes, you should follow the instruction in this passage to check the connection, iPhone and computer in 3 steps.
-The most convenient way to backup what you care is using FoneTool to save quick save iPhone to computer.
+The most convenient way to backup what you care about is using FoneTool to save quick save iPhone to computer.
 If this passage solves your problem, you could share it to help more people.